Uniting and empowering trans-identified and non-binary people of Caribbean descent in solidarity.

 After six years of advocacy, visibility campaigns, and support for New York’s Caribbean LGBTQ+ population, the Caribbean Equality Project (CEP) launched its Trans Justice Unit in 2021.
 The mission of the Trans Justice Unit (TJU) is to unite and empower diverse groups of trans-identified and non-binary people of Caribbean descent in solidarity.
 This is done as an act of preservation – of our respective cultures’ legacies of resistance against oppression in all its forms.
 The TJU mobilizes and supports Caribbean trans people through advocacy, trans-affirming healthcare, HIV care, housing and economic justice, workforce development, and immigration resources for asylum seekers.

-Caribbean Equality Project centers the power and visibility of its TJU leaders and members – through campaigns, art exhibitions, and social activations – thereby uplifting Afro and Indo-Caribbean trans voices in the Caribbean diaspora.
-The Trans Justice Unit amplifies the intersectionality and Caribbeaness of our TGNC leaders – while celebrating the mundane joys, accomplishments, challenges, and camaraderie – which TGNC Caribbean people in NYC build to foster liberation.
+Caribbean Equality Project centers the power and visibility of its TJU leaders and members – through campaigns, art exhibitions, and social activations.
+The Trans Justice Unit amplifies the intersectionality and Caribbeaness of our TGNC leaders, celebrating the mundane joys, accomplishments, challenges, and camaraderie – which TGNC Caribbean people in NYC build to foster liberation.

 On April 1, 2023, we joined our partners at The New Pride Agenda for a “Rally to Victory!” ✊🏿✊🏾✊🏽🏳️⚧️🏳️🌈✨